-For our clinical study being conducted in China, the supply of VAL-083 has been provided through our collaboration with Guangxi Wuzhou Pharmaceutical Company.
-Guangxi Wuzhou Pharmaceutical Company as a manufacturer has established a commercial-scale manufacturing process based on the North American process originally developed for the NCI that has been licensed by the CFDA for commercial supply of VAL-083 in China.
-However, to-date, they have not achieved the quality of systems necessary to meet FDA manufacturing standards.
+For our now-completed clinical study that was conducted in China, the supply of VAL-083 was provided through our collaboration with Guangxi Wuzhou Pharmaceutical Company.
+To-date, they have not achieved the quality of GMP manufacturing systems necessary to meet FDA manufacturing standards.

 To address the need to meet FDA standards, we have engaged third-party contract manufacturers with the capabilities to establish the processes, procedures and quality systems necessary to meet U.S., Canadian, E.U. and other international manufacturing requirements in accordance with Good Manufacturing Practice ("cGMP") regulations.
-We have now received drug supply manufactured under full cGMP conditions.
-We intend to use this drug supply for all future clinical studies.
+We have used drug supply from these third-parties for our ongoing GCAR study.

-We have developed and patented certain intellectual property related to quality controls that are used in the release of VAL-083 for our clinical studies in the United States.
-This intellectual property is also required for product release under CFDA guidelines and we have granted access to our intellectual property for this purpose.
+We have developed and patented certain intellectual property related to quality controls that are used in the release of VAL-083 for our clinical studies.